gittuf/gittuf/docs/cli/gittuf_rsl_record.md

 ### Synopsis

 The 'record' command records the latest state of a Git reference in the repository's RSL.
-The argument must be a valid Git reference (such as 'main', 'HEAD', or a tag name).
-For example: 'gittuf rsl record --local-only main'.
-This command is used to capture and track changes to references over time for auditing and consistency.
+It is used to capture and track changes to references over time so they can be audited and verified.
+The argument must be a valid Git reference, such as 'main', 'HEAD', or a tag name.

 ```
 gittuf rsl record [flags]